 Canned foods: Canning doesn't preserve many nutrients in food, but in a bind in can be a useful way to carry food, although cans can rust through overtime (we've had this happen).
 We remove tags so they don't draw moisture, and label the cans with a marker pen.
 Our favorite canned foods are: tomato paste, artichokes, jackfruit, maple syrup(!!!), black olives, corn niblets and chipotle peppers.
 Buy an assortment of cans, find ones which suit your tastes.
 We usually look for cans without added salt or sweeteners.

 Shelf-stable foods: Shelf stable food kept in tetra-paks are useful to keep perishable goods.
-Our favorite include tofu and plant milks.
+Our favorites include tofu and plant milks.